 It has been reported that Facebook has leaked the phone numbers of more than 419 million Facebook users.

-Amongst the 419 million its believed that 18 million are UK users, 133 million U.S and 50 million Vietnam.
+Among the 419 million it’s believed that 18 million are UK users, 133 million U.S and 50 million Vietnam.

-Facebook says they are investigating who had compiled the database and left it online unprotected.
+Facebook are investigating who had compiled the database and left it online unprotected.

 The database of phone numbers was exposed on a web server which was unprotected and not password protected, accessible to anyone.

 TechCrunch reported the issue to the web hosting company and subsequently the database was taken offline.